Disability Access Facilitation Plans

 Enquiries relating to specific DAFPs should be directed to the relevant airline or airport.
 Alternatively, you can contact the department through the Aviation Access Forum Secretariat at AAF_Secretariat@infrastructure.gov.au.

 Review of the Disability Access Facilitation Plan Initiative

-The Department of Infrastructure and Regional Development conducted a review of the DAFP Initiative with the aim of improving the effectiveness of the airline and airport DAFPs.
+The department conducted a review of the DAFP Initiative with the aim of improving the effectiveness of the airline and airport DAFPs.
 The outcomes of the review can be found here: